-Staff in the Department are well-qualified to teach on the programme: many have studied abroad, have international connections, and are research active.
+Staff in the Department of English Studies are well-qualified to teach on the programme: all have studied abroad, have international connections, and are research active.
+This level of expertise will have a positive impact on the delivery of the MA TESOL programme.
+The University must address the need for a greater number of staff with expertise in TESOL related areas.